amiegirl/Machine_Learning_Portfolio_Projects/Machine_Learning_with_Python_Projects/Meal_Recommender_App/README.md

 This app recommends products to users and estimates the real-time delivery of products.

 # Problem Statement
-An inaccurate delivery time and the absence of product suggestions can lead to customer dissatisfaction and to low sales for businesses.
+An inaccurate delivery time and the absence of product suggestions can lead to customer dissatisfaction and low sales for businesses.

 # Objectives
-This app aim to provide a potential solution to estimate delivery in real time and offer tailored meal recommendations to enhace user satisfaction.
+This app aims to provide a potential solution to estimate delivery in real time and offer tailored meal recommendations to enhance user satisfaction.

-The restaurant and product information was gotten by web scraping. other information were generated randomly.
+The restaurant and product information was got by web scraping.
+Other information was generated randomly.
 The data was scrutinized to ensure it made logical sense.

 # Featured Techniques
 * EDA